msajid123/React-JS-Practice/README.md

-This is my Practice Work.
+<h1>This is my Practice Work.
 I have learned to make custom buttons with beautiful styles on react JS.
-Practice on react State.
+Practices on react State.</h1>

 About React: